nicholas-long/ngramdb/README.md

-    json - return all data.json files in the working set appended together as a JSON array jsonset - set a json field value, 2 required parameters after expand - expand all references into functional group
+    json - return all data.json files in the working set appended together as a JSON array jsonset - set a json field value, 2 required parameters after expand - expand all references into functional group dirs - utility operator to return the entire current working set as directory paths
 ```
 ### Example Queries